 Adding red pepper extract will reduce the reproduction of the E. Coli bacteria.
 Researchers believe it has a positive effect on the chicken’s microbiome.

 Can spicy food be used as a dewormer for chickens?

-No, spicy food can not eradicate parasitic worms in chickens and is not a natural dewormer.
-Although worms have TRPV (VR1) receptors, they don't have the same chemosensation as us.
+Yes and no. Spicy food can not eradicate parasitic worms in chickens and is not a natural dewormer.
+Although worms have TRPV (VR1) receptors, they don’t have the same chemosensation as us.
 They are not bothered at all by the hot capsaicin in peppers.
 However, capsaicin creates a healthy bacterial environment that discourages worms from nestling in the guts.

-You might even encounter parasitic threadworms inside of a jalapeno.
-So while you can fight some parasites with pepper spray outside, you can't deworm a chicken by feeding it with hot peppers.
+You might even encounter parasitic threadworms inside a jalapeno.
+So while you can fight some parasites with pepper spray outside, you can’t deworm a chicken by feeding it with hot peppers.

 Can spicy food stimulate egg-laying in chickens?